sst-inc/help/README.md

 # SST Inc Helpdesk

 Hello there, welcome to the helpdesk!
-This is a place where you can ask any questions you have and get help for your courses.
+This is a place where you can ask any questions you have and get help for your courses

 ## Quick links